fousa/woz/README.md

 This will genereate different '.lproj' directories with the localized files inside of them.

+There is also a possibility to generate strings files from a xls file located on a different location on your disk.
+Just pass the relative or absolute filepath to the 'woz strings' command:

+    woz strings a_relative_directory/the_file.xls
+    woz strings /an_absolute_directory/the_file.xls
+    woz strings ~/an_absolute_directory_inside_your_home_folder/the_file.xls

 ## License

 Check out the LICENSE.txt file.
 Really awesome reading material...